Last reviewed 27 Dec 2024

 These deductibility restrictions do not apply for taxpayers which are not part of a group and have no affiliates or permanent establishments.

-Interest arising from the acquisition of shares might be subject to the below financing costs deductibility or is fully non-deductible if the income obtained from the shares (i.e. dividends or capital gains) is non-taxable.
+Interest arising from the acquisition of shares might be subject to the above financing costs deductibility or is fully non-deductible if the income obtained from the shares (i.e. dividends or capital gains) is non-taxable.

 No legally defined limits.